-We talk to Dr. Kritchmar on Artificial Intelligence and Neuroscience
+We talk to Dr. Kritchmar about Artificial Intelligence and Neuroscience

 In this inaugural episode of Under the Microscope Tom is speaking with Dr. Jeffrey Krichmar, a professor at the University of California Irvine.
 His revolutionary work has led to the now accepted model of the way the hippocampus works in our brains, we discuss this, why using robots is critical to the research of how the brain works, how technology affects and is affected by his research and we even take a look into the future af artificial intelligence.
 Music by: Joakim Karud – https://soundcloud.com/joakimkarud.